input-output-hk/Certification-working-group/Metadata/CIP-Certification-Metadata.md

 **reportURLs**, an array of URLs, is a mandatory field that link to the actual certification report for anyone to read.
 This ensures transparency in the findings, what was and was not considered in the certification process.

 **reportHash**, a string, is a mandatory field that is the blake2b-256 hash of the audit file pointed by the links in **reportURLs**.

+**summaryURLs**, an array of URLs, is a mandatory field that link to the actual certification summary for anyone to read.

+**summaryHash**, a string, is a mandatory field that is the blake2b-256 hash of the summary file pointed by the links in **summaryURLs**.

+**disclaimerURLs**, an array of URLs, is a mandatory field that link to the legal disclaimer about the content of the report pointed by **reportURLs** links.

+**disclaimerHash**, a string, is a mandatory field that is the blake2b-256 hash of the summary file pointed by the links in **disclaimerURLs**.

 **scriptHashes**, containing an ordered list of all scripts that make the DApp, is a mandatory field which can be used as a link to the actual DApp running on-chain.